 Number of shares and votes, and documentation

-The Board of Directors' complete proposal according to item 16 and 17 of the agenda and the Nomination Committee's reasoned statement are available at the company and at the company's website, www.skf.com, and will be sent to shareholders who request this and state their address.
+The Board of Directors' complete proposal according to item 18 and 19 of the agenda and the Nomination Committee's reasoned statement are available at the company and at the company's homepage, www.skf.com, and will be sent to shareholders who request this and state their address.

 Information at the Annual General Meeting, etc.